 Now, you’re concerned.
 You might get by with another jump-start, but you’re probably thinking about buying a new battery.
 The feeling of engaging in a scary conversation with a service advisor at the dealership (aka, “stealership”) consumes you.
 Do you need a battery from the manufacturer or will a Duralast one from AutoZone work fine?

-In a panic, you get your car towed to the dealership (because we tend make our best decisions while panicked).
-I’m going to assume that you have towing services from your insurance company, so I assume it’s free.
+In a panic, you get your car towed to the dealership (because we tend to make our best decisions while panicked).
+I’m going to assume that you have to tow services from your insurance company, so I assume it’s free.

 Once at the stealership, the service advisor tells you that you need a new battery and an alternator.